Diego Lugano: Personal life

 Lugano is married to Karina Roncio and has three children: Nicolás, Thiago, and Bianca.
-Nicolás, the oldest child, played for Fenerbahçe youth teams.
+During the 2000s, Nicolás played for Fenerbahçe youth teams.
 Nicolás now played for the U-19 Defensor squad.
 Thiago and Bianca were born in Istanbul.
 He has cited the defenders Hugo de León and Paolo Montero as his personal football heroes.
 A sports complex in the Uruguayan city Canelones, the Complejo Diego Lugano, is named after him, and serves Club Social y Deportivo SAC de Canelones.
 In 2015, Lugano gained international wide media attention when his wife and he travelled on a bus in Asunción after having a problem with his vehicle.

+Lugano is of Piedmontese descent and holds the Italian passport.